Weighing the Risks and Benefits of Myeloma Treatment Options | MyMyelomaTeam

 7. Cardiovascular Adverse Events in Modern Myeloma Therapy — Incidence and Risks.
 A Review From the European Myeloma Network (EMN) and Italian Society of Arterial Hypertension (SIAA) — Haematologica

-8. Proteasome Inhibitors — Multiple Myeloma Research Foundation
+8. Treatments for Multiple Myeloma — Multiple Myeloma Research Foundation

 9. Next-Generation Proteasome Inhibitors for Cancer Therapy — Translational Research

-10. Overall Survival of Patients With Relapsed Multiple Myeloma Treated With Panobinostat or Placebo Plus Bortezomib and Dexamethasone (the PANORAMA 1 Trial): A Randomized, Placebo-Controlled, Phase 3 Trial — Lancet Haematology
+10. Overall Survival of Patients With Relapsed Multiple Myeloma Treated With Panobinostat or Placebo Plus Bortezomib and Dexamethasone (the Panorama 1 Trial): A Randomised, Placebo-Controlled, Phase 3 Trial — Lancet Haematology

 Caroline Wallace, Ph.D. has a doctorate in biomedical science from the Medical University of South Carolina.
 Learn more about her here.